romilly/start-apl/manuscript/Chapter1.md

 The RIDE has a lot of useful features.
 We won't cover them all here but one is so valuable when you're learning that we have to mention it.

-Try moving your cursor up a few lines to anAPL expression that you entered earlier in your session.
+Try moving your cursor up a few lines to an APL expression that you entered earlier in your session.
 Now make a change to the line and press enter.

 The RIDE will restore the version you typed earlier and enter your changed version